shape-vis/BuckarooVisualWrangler/README.md

 ## Organization of the view code (MVC)
 The view is organized according to a Model-View-Controller Design.
 The overall structure consists of a main server in Flask, https://flask.palletsprojects.com/en/stable/, which talks to the view and the database via endpoints.
-If you are a developer, see the developer videos.
-If you would like access to see them e-mail Nick Baret, at nickbaret5@gmail.com
+If you are a developer, see the developer videos, and the Dev Doc.

 ### Model (view)
 The dataModel.js class contains functionality for maintaining the dataset in the view.
 Any preprocessing, filtering, or data transformations _CAN_ be called in this class, _BUT_ the state of the project is currently migrating as much